mrme77/streaming-06-smart-smoker-alert/README.md

 ## Notes

-I did not implement the logging functionality for this producer.
-I also implemented a process to clean deque after the scheduled readings (5 for the smoker, and 20 for the food monitors)
+I did not implement the logging functionality for either producer or consumer.
+I also implemented a process to clean deque after the scheduled readings (5 for the smoker, and 20 for the food monitors).
+Below is an example from the smoker consumer:
 ```
 # Clear the deque every 5 readings
         if len(smoker_temperature_deque) % 5 == 0: